Photo: Michael Wakefield

 David Eye is the author of Seed, released in 2017 from The Word Works.
 The manuscript was chosen by award-winning poet Eduardo C. Corral for the Hilary Tham Capital Collection.
 David’s chapbook, Rain Leaping Up When a Cab Goes Past, was published in 2013 in the Editor’s Series at Seven Kitchens Press, and his poems and prose have appeared in a variety of journals and anthologies.
 He is at work on a collection of personal essays, and something for the stage.
 (Stay tuned.)

-David serves as an Associate Editor at 32 Poems.
-He was Visiting Assistant Professor of Creative Writing at Manhattan College from 2010-2013, and he has also taught at Syracuse University (English Department and Writing Program), St. John’s University (Staten Island campus), and Cazenovia College.
-He grew up in rural Virginia and lives (for now) at the edge of a forest in the Catskill Mountains.
+David currently works as a freelance editor.
+He is an Associate Editor at 32 Poems and is serving Fall 2019 as a mentor in the Writer to Writer mentorship program of the Association of Writers and Writing Programs (AWP).
+He served as Visiting Assistant Professor of Creative Writing at Manhattan College from 2010 to 2013, and has also taught at Syracuse University (English Department and Writing Program), St. John’s University (Staten Island campus), and Cazenovia College.
+He grew up in rural Virginia, and splits his time between Manhattan and a cottage at the edge of the woods in the Catskill Mountains.